Givosiran: Renal Effects

 Increases in serum creatinine levels and decreases in estimated glomerular filtration rate (eGFR) have been reported during treatment with GIVLAARI.
 In the placebo-controlled study, 15% of the patients in the GIVLAARI arm experienced a renally-related adverse reaction.
 The median increase in creatinine at Month 3 was 0.07 mg/dL.
 Monitor renal function during treatment with GIVLAARI as clinically indicated.

-The PATIENT COUNSELING INFORMATION section provides the following information6:
+The PATIENT COUNSELING INFORMATION section provides the following information9:

 Abbreviations

-ADR = adverse drug reaction; AE = adverse event; AHP = acute hepatic porphyria; AIP = acute intermittent porphyria; CKD = chronic kidney disease; eGFR = estimated glomerular filtration rate; OLE = open-label extension; SAE = serious adverse event.
+ADR = adverse drug reaction; AE = adverse event; AHP = acute hepatic porphyria; AIP = acute intermittent porphyria; BL = baseline; D = day; DB = double-blind; eGFR = estimated glomerular filtration rate; M = month; OLE = open-label extension; SAE = serious adverse event; SD = standard deviation; ULN = upper limit of the normal.

 References